 Claire Dannenbaum is a librarian and artist living in Eugene, Oregon.
-Her current work explores the conceptual life of books through manipulation, destruction, reconstruction, and collage.
-Claire’s bookwork has been exhibited in Oregon, California, Washington, and Rhode Island.
-She was awarded a Celebration Foundation grant in 2012.
+Much of her work of the last two decades has explored the conceptual life of books through manipulation, destruction, reconstruction, and collage.
+Her more recent work (especially since 2020) employs various collage techniques: layering images and/or text with encaustic wax, solar cyanotype, and other methods.
+Claire’s artwork has been exhibited in Massachusetts, Oregon, California, Washington, and Rhode Island.
 Previously, Claire worked in film and her film work has screened internationally.
-She has participated in public panels, won a few awards, and has films in university media libraries on both coasts.
+She has participated in public panels, won several awards, and has films in university media libraries on both coasts.

 For a professional resume related to librarianship, please contact Claire directly.